ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 **REQUIRED**

-* **accn** is the acquisition number that is given to a set of objects, e.g., 01.2014 and can be selcted using the "pick" button.
+* **accn** is the acquisition number that is given to a set of objects, e.g., 01.2014 and can be selected using the **pick** button.
 The accession **does not** need to be associated with the same collection as the item being entered.

-* **guid_prefix** will be completed based upon the collection selected above or what has been added to a customized data entry form.
+* **guid_prefix** will be completed based upon the collection selected above or what has been added to a Profile if one is selected and includes this information.

 * **record_type** can be left blank if you wish to use the default type selected in collection metadata (See [How To Manage a Collection](https://handbook.arctosdb.org/how_to/How-to-Manage-a-Collection-in-Arctos.html#default-cataloged-item-type)).